ellierewind/AHK/README.md

 ### Switch Virtual Desktops Easily

-By Using `Windows + Q` and `Windows + E`, you'll be able to switch through virtual desktops with ease.
+By using `Windows + Q` and `Windows + E`, you'll be able to switch through virtual desktops with ease.

 ### Use NumpadSubtract to Show Desktop